pivotal/docs-tap/namespace-provisioner/about.hbs.md

 The **`default-resources`** Secret is templated by `tap-values.yaml` to contain the appropriate resources for the given profile, set of supply chains installed, and other similar values.
-For the full list of resources that are created for different profiles, see [Namespace Provisioner Reference](reference.hbs.md).
+For the full list of resources that are created for different profiles, see [Default resources mapping](reference.hbs.md#default-resources-mapping).

 ### <a id="expansion-template"></a>Expansion Template ConfigMap

-The expansion-template ConfigMap contains the ytt logic to expand the resources defined in the default-resources Secret and any additional_sources (configured in `tap-values.yaml` pointing to the platform-operator-defined resources ) into each of the listed namespaces in the desired-namespaces ConfigMap.
+The expansion-template ConfigMap contains the ytt logic to expand the resources defined in the following locations into each of the  namespaces listed in the desired-namespaces ConfigMap:
+- Default-resources Secret
+- the `tap-values.yaml` file under additional_sources

 The intent is to only support definition of cluster-scoped or namespaced resources, but currently, we also support installation of the Grype package in the tap-install namespace.